bschloma/bschloma.github.io/abx.md

 > Movie 1: Time lapse imaging of fluorescent bacteria in a live, untreated larval zebrafish gut shows the expulsion of a large bacterial aggregate.
 Each frame is a maximum intensity projection of a 3D image stack acquired with light sheet fluorescence microscopy.
 Scale bar = 200 &mu;m.

-The depletion of single cells and small bacterial aggregates therefore leaves populations vunerable to complete extinction events and collapse of the population.
+The depletion of single cells and small bacterial aggregates therefore leaves populations vulnerable to complete extinction events and collapse of the population.
 This transition is captured mathematically by a [minimal mathematical model]({% link models.md %}) and is analogous to gelation transitions in soft materials.

 #### Papers: